 Compensation Peer Group.
 Towers Watson provides annual market data and other specific information on executive compensation and periodically meets with our compensation committee and management to discuss specific compensation data and compensation trends.
 To ensure that compensation levels are aligned with competitive market rates, our compensation consultant conducts an annual competitive compensation review.
 For the review, market compensation data is extracted from (1) published executive compensation surveys from Towers Watson's own and other proprietary databases and (2) annual proxy filings from peer group companies.
 The companies we survey include paper and forest product companies and certain diversified technology companies principally based in New England with whom we could potentially compete for executive talent.
 While we do not utilize other peer groups for purposes of compensation decision-making, our compensation committee often reviews information based on other peer groups, such as those based on global industry classification standards (GICS), to understand the compensation levels in those organizations.
-Because the size of our compensation peer groups vary, our compensation consultant adjusts the market data from our compensation peer groups based on our revenue level to develop comparable comparisons of executive compensation.
+Because the size of the organizations in our compensation peer groups vary, our compensation consultant adjusts the market data from the peer groups based on our revenue level to develop more comparable companisons of executive compensation.
 We use substantially the same peer group in our competitive compensation review from year to year, although we make changes in the composition of our peer companies to reflect mergers or other extraordinary corporate events (such as bankruptcy filings) or to add other comparable companies.
-For these reasons, our 2011 compensation peer group did not include Abitibi-Bowater Inc., Caraustar Industries Inc. or Smurfit-Stone Container Corporation.
-For our review of 2011 compensation, our compensation peer group was comprised of the following companies:
+For these reasons, our 2012 compensation peer group was the same as in 2011 and was comprised of the following companies:

-Albany International Corporation

-Avid Technology Inc.

-Charles River Laboratories International Inc.

-CIRCOR International Inc.

-Domtar Inc.

-Dover Corporation International Paper Company Louisiana-Pacific Corporation MeadWestvaco Corporation
+Albany International Corporation Avid Technology Inc. Charles River Laboratories International Inc. CIRCOR International Inc. Domtar Inc. Dover Corporation International Paper Company

-Neenah Paper Inc.

-Packaging Corporation of America Parametric Technology Corporation Plum Creek Timber Company Inc.
+Louisiana-Pacific Corporation MeadWestvaco Corporation Rock-Tenn Company Neenah Paper Inc. Packaging Corporation of America Parametric Technology Corporation Plum Creek Timber Company Inc. Potlatch Corporation